zulip/zulip/templates/zerver/help/add-an-emoji-reaction-to-a-message.md

 1. Locate the message you want to react to in the message table.

 {!message-actions.md!} smiley face (<i class="icon-vector-smile"></i>)
 icon to reveal the emoji reactions picker.
+Or, use the `:` hotkey to open the emoji reactions picker quickly without using a mouse.

     !!! tip ""
         For messages that you sent, the picker to add a reaction is